gusreid/gus-reid/content/about.md

     <img src="/images/gus.jpg" alt="image" height="200px" width="200px" style="float: left; margin-right: 15px;">
 </div>

 Hi,
-I'm Gus;
+I'm Gus; mover, hermit traveller.

-- Mover
-- Hermit
-- Traveller

-Mover is at the top of that list because of the profound impact it has had on my health, mind and spiritual development.
+Movement is at the top of that list because of the profound impact that consciously moving my body has had on my health, mind and growth.

 After a radical decline in health, back in 2010, I walked away from a lifestyle of all-night parties, drugs, booze and general debauchery.
-And I started what would become a life-defining journey into movement and spirituality.
+And I started what would become a life-defining journey into movement, health and consciousness.

-After a life of escapism learning to feel again was a long and uncomfortable journey.
-But spurred on by a deep yearning for truth and alignment I have persevered; choosing instead to face the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.
+Decades of escapism left me numb and very disconnected from my body and feelings.
+Learning to feel again has been an uncomfortable journey at times.
+But a deep yearning for truth and alignment I has keep me committed the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.

 I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests most obviously as a concaved chest.
 Not only did this cause me a lot of social anxiety as a young lad, but it made breathing difficult and movement painful.
 I was racked with injuries as a child, and shied away from sports and physical activity.